 Stimulate the digital transformation of the arts sector in Canada

-The Canada Council encourages initiatives that embody the values and principles of both the digital world and the Digital Strategy Fund, namely:
+The Canada Council continues to encourage strategic initiatives that share the values and principles of the digital world, including:

 Digital Literacy and Intelligence